1. About lisinopril

-- tablets that make you pee more (diuretics) - for example, bendroflumethiazide
+- tablets that make you pee more (diuretics) like bendroflumethiazide

-If you can't take lisinopril or other ACE inhibitor medicines because of side effects such as a dry cough, you may be able to switch to another type of blood pressure-lowering medicine.
+If you cannot take lisinopril or other ACE inhibitor medicines because of side effects such as a dry cough, you may be able to switch to another type of blood pressure-lowering medicine.

 What are the differences between lisinopril and other ACE inhibitors?

 Lisinopril works as well as other ACE inhibitors when you take it to lower blood pressure and for heart failure.

 The side effects are also similar to those of other ACE inhibitors.